 Czech Republic > Folk Holidays

-Germany > TFF Rudolstadt, Prinzregententheater München, Philharmonie Berlin (May 2018), Internationales Donaufest Ulm and many many more
+Germany > TFF Rudolstadt, Prinzregententheater München, Philharmonie Berlin, Elbphilharmonie Hamburg (April 2019), Internationales Donaufest Ulm and many many more

 Hungary > Valley of Arts Festival, Palace of Arts Budapest

 Italy > Suoni delle Dolomiti, EXPO Milano, Runkelsteiner Klangfeste

 Poland > Gardens of Sounds Festival (summer 2016)

 Scandinavia > Forde Festival (NOR), Kaustinen Festival (FIN), G- Festival (FAROE Islands)